Cat age chart: cat years to human years table

 When is a cat considered senior?

-This depends slightly on which life-stage model you look at, but many cats move through stages such as mature, senior, and super senior, rather than all older cats being treated the same.
+This depends slightly on which life-stage model you look at, but many cats move through stages such as mature, senior, and super senior, rather than all older cats being grouped together in the same way.

-In practical terms, many owners start thinking more about “senior cat” care once their cat reaches around 11 to 12 years old.
+In practical terms, many owners start thinking more about senior-cat care once their cat reaches around 11 to 12 years old.
+That does not mean a cat of that age is unwell or suddenly “old” in a worrying sense.
+It simply means age-related changes may become more relevant, and everyday observation matters more.

 The main value of a cat age chart is context.